-Geography explores the relationships between people and their environment, which vary from place to place over the Earth.
-Geographers compare and quantify the drivers of the variable and changing character of Earth’s systems, which have been transformed into human habitat and are thus being changed by humans.
+Geography explores the relationships between people and their environment, which vary from place to place across the Earth.
+Geographers compare and quantify the drivers of the variable and changing characteristics of Earth’s systems, which have been transformed into human habitat and are thus being changed by humans.
 Geography coursework for the minor integrates physical sciences, social sciences, and the humanities.

 |Code||Title||Semester Credit Hours|

 |GEOG 201||Introduction to Human Geography||3|

 & GEOG 213

 and Planet Earth Lab

 Select from the following:

 |Geography of Energy|